Escaping the Verifier: Learning to Reason via Demonstrations: Main Results

 \subsection{Countdown}

 We first evaluate RARO on the Countdown task, a controlled toy reasoning task where answer verification is much simpler than answer generation.
-For this task, we focus our investigation at the 1.5B model size and further ablate our method and baselines with respect to both the training and test-time reasoning token budget.
-We do not ablate along model size as Countdown is a straightforward task where the reasoning budget is the primary bottleneck rather than model capacity (see Appendix~\ref{sec:countdown_scaling} for additional details).
+For this task, we focus our investigation on the $1.5$B model size and further ablate our method and baselines with respect to both training and test-time reasoning token budgets.
+We do not study the effect of model size, as Countdown is a task where the reasoning budget is the primary bottleneck rather than model capacity (see Appendix~\ref{sec:countdown_scaling} for details).

-\paragraph{Superior Performance at Fixed Budget.} At a fixed reasoning budget of 2048 tokens, RARO achieves $54.4\%$ accuracy, significantly outperforming the best verifier-free baseline (SFT, $40.7\%$) by $13.7\%$ and nearly matching the oracle RLVR baseline ($57.7\%$) (Table~\ref{tab:countdown_main}).
+\paragraph{Superior Performance at Fixed Budget.} As shown in Table~\ref{tab:countdown_main}, at a fixed reasoning budget of 2048 tokens, RARO achieves the accuracy of $54.4\%$, significantly outperforming the best verifier-free baseline (SFT, $40.7\%$) by $13.7\%$ and nearly matching the oracle RLVR baseline ($57.7\%$).
 We also notice that RL-Logit ($2.2\%$) and Rationalization ($12.5\%$) perform rather poorly, and we hypothesize that it is likely due to the base model's inability to produce high-quality rationalizations or informative logits.
-The strong performance of RARO demonstrates that our learned critic provides a signal comparable to verification rewards.
+The strong performance of RARO demonstrates that our learned critic provides signal that is comparable to verification rewards.

-\paragraph{Emergence of Self-Correcting Search.} A key qualitative finding is the emergence of explicit search behaviors.
-As shown in Figure~\ref{fig:qualitative_examples}, our model learns to explore the solution space dynamically proposing combinations, verifying them, and backtracking when they are incorrect (e.g., \enquote{too high}).
+\paragraph{Emergence of Self-Correcting Search.} Our key qualitative finding is the emergence of explicit search behavior.
+As shown in Appendix~\ref{sec:additional_tables_figures}, our model learns to explore the solution space, dynamically proposing combinations, verifying them, and backtracking when they are incorrect (e.g., \enquote{too high}), which is absent in the SFT baseline.
 This self-correction mechanism acts as an internal verifier, allowing the model to recover from errors.
-Such behavior is absent in the SFT baseline, as it is trained to directly output a candidate answer without any explicit reasoning.

 \paragraph{Scaling with Reasoning Budget.} Finally, we examine the scalability of RARO with respect to both training and test-time reasoning token budget.
 Figure~\ref{fig:budget_scale} illustrates a clear trend: while the SFT baseline's performance plateaus at $40.7\%$ regardless of the token budget, our method exhibits continuous improvement as the budget increases, rising from $33.1\%$ at 256 tokens to $61.3\%$ at 4096 tokens.
 Notably, the result at 4096 tokens is achieved by a model trained with a 2048-token budget, demonstrating that our method can extrapolate to longer reasoning chains at test time without additional training.
 This scaling behavior confirms that RARO successfully transforms reasoning budget into better performance, a hallmark of effective reasoning.